Xahau/B2M-indexer/README.md

 # Burn2Mint Indexer

 Index through the XRPL & Xahau for B2M traffic via rippled & xahaud websocket API.
+This indexer is serverless and is meant to be hosted 24/7.

+> This indexer is  only supports XRP-to-XAH B2M's.

 ### Installation